Major code BS6175

 Department of Teacher Education

 Athens, OH 45701

 The Middle Childhood Education program includes six majors with academic specializations in any two of the following content specializations: Language Arts, Mathematics, Science, and Social Studies.
-Successful completion of the program and passing scores on PRAXIS II exams and a Teacher Performance Assessment (TPA) will qualify you for an Ohio four-year Resident Educator teaching license.
+Successful completion of the program and passing scores on the Ohio Assessment for Educators (OAE) exams and a Teacher Performance Assessment (TPA) will qualify you for an Ohio four-year Resident Educator teaching license.
 This major will prepare you to teach Mathematics and Social Studies in grades 4-9 in Ohio.

 To obtain information about a change of major/minor/certificate policy, contact the Office of Student Affairs in the College of Education.